inmhallur/tailspin/README.md

 - Webdriver gives the flexibility to run tests on desktop browsers and mobile browsers (iphone, andriod).
 Also using firefox driver can easily simulate mobile devices by overriding useragent string

 ## Design
-- Framework is build on page object design pattern which helps in modelling user journey through the application.
+- Framework uses page object design pattern to model user's journey through the application.
-- Abstract factory pattern for creating gui elements based on the browser type used for testing and to make tests portable.
+- Abstract factory pattern for gui elements to make tests portable.

+## Shortcoming
+- Tests cannot be run in parallel because of the way the browser is instantiated.